Contemporary Art Galleries in Quebec: Scene, Artists, and Experiences

 Events

-Quebec City gallery openings are important social moments in the city's cultural life.
-Open to the public, they offer the chance to meet artists, converse with gallerists, and view artworks in ideal conditions, before the crowds arrive.
-A way to immerse oneself in the art scene with a glass of wine and spontaneous conversation.
+Gallery openings in Quebec are important social moments in the city's cultural life.
+Open to the public, they allow meeting artists, exchanging with gallery owners, and seeing works in ideal conditions before the crowds arrive.
+A way to immerse yourself in artistic life with a glass of wine and spontaneous conversation.

 AccessFree, open to all